Nucleware/time-machine/README.md

   This library doesn't check for overlaps.
 If your states overlap the behaviour is undefined.
 In the future the library may check and forbid overlaps.

-* Gaps

-  It is recommended that you don't have gaps between intervals.